WilliamYi96/williamyi96.github.io/_pages/about.md

 * Machine learning optimization in the large-scale data/model era.
 * Conceptual-level knowledge transfer learning: theories and applications.

-Specifically, now I work on Machine Learning Optimization, Federated Learning and a bit Zero-Shot Learning.
+Specifically, now I work on Machine Learning Optimization, Federated Learning, and a bit Zero-Shot Learning.

 <span style="color:red">What's New</span>
 ======
+* 2023.08.
+Reviewer for Computer Vision and Image Understanding.
 * 2023.07.
 Our paper "Continual Zero-shot Learning through Semantically Guided Generative Random Walks" has been accepted by ICCV 2023!
 * 2023.07.
 Program Committee member for AAAI 2024.
 * 2023.06.
 Reviewer for IJCV.